kernelsid/graf/README.md

 The following keyboard commands can be typed anywhere in the graf window.
 The are not case sensitive.

-    0 - 9    Toggles hiding of the Nth dataset
+    0 - 9    Toggles hiding of the Nth dataset, with Ctrl, N+10th
     m        Toggles showing data point marks
     p        If data point marks are shown, toggles between single pixel and data point icon